 We’ll be sure to share the full video once it’s officially released!

 This project was one of the most challenging we’ve ever worked on, but also one of the most rewarding.
-The artist and producers were beyond happy with the final result—and in fact, they loved it so much that they invited us back to work on another project of the same nature.
+The artist and producers were beyond happy with the final result.
+In fact, they loved it so much that they invited us back to work on another project of the same nature.
 More on that soon!

 Eyebominations is a new series from EyeofSol that seeks to find the absolute worst animation productions and attempts to dissect them in a hilarious fashion.